 Between 2003 and 2010, I made fairly steady purchases in $50-$100 amounts and continued to reinvest all of my dividends.
 Many of those purchases were priced in the low forties (before the most recent split), which at the time I thought was a great price.

 Fees and the Future of Buying and Holding Coca-Cola

 The fees for DRIP programs vary for every company, and companies change their policies over time.
-As you can see from my spreadsheet, I have kept track of all fees, and they do change over time.
+I have kept track of all fees, and they do change over time.
 Fees also differ if you use an automated ACH deposit, wire funds, or write a check.

 So you need to read the plan materials carefully before investing in DRIPs.
 The fees do affect my decision of whether or not to invest at times.
 KO for example has a $2 fee now for automated ongoing ACH purchases.
 This discourages buying in small amounts, under $100.
 So $100 is usually the minimum amount I used to purchase shares at a time now, or I may choose to purchase shares in another company with smaller fees.